The material shared here is meant to be used during Excel workshops, but was also designed to be usable for self-teaching.

 Easy ExcelUse the main Excel file to learn useful Excel functions about formatting tables, preparing a worksheet for printing, conditional formatting, and filters.

 Excel Pivot TablesLearn to visualize data using Excel's pivot charts and pivot tables.
 Please note that pivot charts are very version-dependant.
 Slicers and timelines can only be viewed properly and created in the most recent versions of Excel (2013+).
-Excel pivot charts are not available for Excel for the Mac.
+Excel pivot charts are not always available for Excel for the Mac.

 Fun with Excel FormulasYour pigeons have flown away!
 Learn about entering formulas in Excel, the difference between indirect and absolute addresses, and see an example of the use of the Indirect formula.